lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
-Here we see a typical prospective cohort.
-Each line is a hypothetical participant.
-At the study start, no one has a disease.
-As time passes, some people get the disease and others don't.
-When the study ends, or at the time of analysis, there are a group of people who have the disease, shown by the orange lines, and often a lot more who don't have the disease, shown by the blue lines.
-Data is also collected at several time points over the study period.
-So, you can compare how these two groups of people are different.
+Let's show a graphic of how a cohort study may look like.
+In this graph, each line is a hypothetical participant.
+At the beginning, no one has a disease.
+As time passes, some people get the disease while others don't.
+When the study ends, or when the analysis is conducted, there will be a group of people who have the disease, shown here in orange, and a lot more who don't, shown here in blue.
+Data is collected at several time points over the study duration.
+You can then compare how these two groups of people differ.
 What factors distinguish those with and without the disease?
 That is what we try to answer when we analyze the data.

 ---